eclipse-che4z/che-che4z-lsp-for-cobol/README.md

   * Downloads copybooks from locations that are specified in the Endevor element processor group.
 * **ZOWE**
   * Downloads copybooks from locations that are specified in the **paths-dsn** and **paths-uss** settings.

-### Retrieving Copybooks from TAR files

-You can specify TAR files

 ### Copybook Support Features